Rakesh-Dey-007/Game_Develop/README.md

 # Program-GitHub
-This is My First GitHub Repository.
+This is a VS Code GitHub Repository.
 <br>
 Author - Rakesh Kr.
-Dey.
+Dey {RD}